Image Source: @voiceofhair

 Image Source: @protectivestyles

 You should continue to keep a regimen even when your hair is in a protective style.
+Brown recommends shampooing your braids every two to three weeks, “use clarifying shampoo focusing on the roots to remove the dirt build-up from your scalp.”
 Just like our bodies need regular cleaning, it is the same for our scalp.
-If your scalp has high sebum production or product build-up, you should wash it at least once a week, and the best product to use is a clarifying shampoo.
+If your scalp has high sebum production or product build-up, you can wash it once a week, and the best product to use is a clarifying shampoo.
+Brown stresses the importance of being “gentle on the scalp” when shampooing your braids, “trying not to disrupt your braids.”
 Wash your hair from scalp to end, with the movement going in a vertical angle, to prevent frizziness at the roots and for the protective style.

 If your stylist used extra hair/material in the braids or other protective style, use a deep conditioner after washing because the extra hair/material will soak up a lot of moisture from your real hair.
 With that being said, keeping your hair moisturized is very important.
 Spraying the style daily with a refreshing spray will also keep your hair hydrated.